micromerger/dependency-doctor/README.md

 #### Step 2

-Edit the checkdep.json file and fill all the values
+Edit the doctor.config.json file and fill all the values

 #### Step 3

 Use the following commmand to start the process

-Note: You need to be in the same directory where checkdep.json file exists `npx dependency-doctor --start`
+`npx dependency-doctor --start`

-With this above command, dependency-doctor will read all the dependencies and gather information about all the dependencies and send them to the provided emails, using nodemailer.
+Note: You need to be in the same directory where doctor.config.json file exists

-dependency-doctor uses node-cron to send the emails periodically to the user
+dependency-doctor will generate a report and send it to the provided emails, using nodemailer.